bilaalmustafa/todo_task_app/README.md

 Complete a Task: Tap on a task to mark it as completed.

-Delete a Task: Swipe or use the delete button to remove a task.
+Delete a Task: use the delete button to remove a task.

 Animations: Task options appear with smooth opacity animations.